Science

 Impact:

-Pupils at West Wycombe School will develop an understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them.
-These types of scientific enquiry include observing over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing (controlled investigations), and researching using secondary sources.
-Pupils will develop spoken language cognitively, socially and linguistically.
-The quality and variety of language that pupils hear and speak are key factors in developing their scientific vocabulary and articulating scientific concepts clearly and precisely.
+Pupils at West Wycombe School will develop an understanding of Science's nature, processes, and methods through different types of science enquiries that will help them answer scientific questions about the world around them.
+These types of scientific enquiry include observing over time, pattern-seeking, identifying, classifying and grouping, comparative and fair testing (controlled investigations), and researching using secondary sources.